The big race is near, put your feet up, and relish the taper.

 Greater fuel availability may be a reason for performance benefits after tapering, especially in long-duration endurance sports.

-A higher amount of muscle glycogen synthesis is observed when a carbohydrate-containing meal is consumed along with H.V.M.N.
-Ketone.8 Raising BHB in the body by using ketone supplementation is a strategy to maximize glycogen stores in the final weeks leading up a main event.
-Recovery is also enhanced in athletes supplementing with H.V.M.N.
-Ketone; a piece of qualitative feedback we’ve heard from professional cyclists using H.V.M.N.
-Ketone is less soreness and better recovery.
+A higher amount of muscle glycogen synthesis is observed when a carbohydrate-containing meal is consumed along with a ketone ester drink.8 Raising BHB in the body by using ketone supplementation is a strategy to maximize glycogen stores in the final weeks leading up a main event.
+Recovery is also enhanced in athletes supplementing with a ketone ester; a piece of qualitative feedback we’ve heard from professional cyclists using this strategy is less soreness and better recovery.
 Since recovery is an essential part of tapering, the applications here are wide-ranging.

 If intensity is maintained, you may even increase muscle size and boost oxidative capacity.
 A low-volume / high-intensity taper has been shown to increase Type II (fast twitch) muscle fiber size by 11% and increase the number of Type I (slow twitch) fibers in endurance athletes by ~7%.9 The tapered muscles also showed greater power producing capabilities.10 High volume training temporarily reduces the size and strength of individual muscle fibers, and tapering allows them to regenerate and possibly grow larger.
 Recovered muscles also improve their ability to use oxygen efficiently, generate greater force, and shorten at a faster speed.